Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Where should you mount your bindings and why?

-Mikiya TannoIt's 4cm off center.
+Mikiya TannoIt's 4cm from the center.